Bolton Notch State Park

-Bolton Notch State Park is a public recreation area located in the town of Bolton, Connecticut, on the boundary between the Thames River and Connecticut River watersheds.
+Bolton Notch State Park is a public, protected recreation area located at the junction of U.S. Route 44 and U.S. Route 6 in the town of Bolton, Connecticut.
+The site forms part of the boundary between the Thames River and Connecticut River watersheds.
 The state park's 95 acre offer opportunities for hiking, climbing, and cave exploration.

 History

+Pre-human

+Some 25,000 years ago all of New England, including Connecticut, was covered by the massive Laurentide Ice Sheet.
+Climate change forced the sheet of ice to start receding, with the last of the glacial ice disappearing from Connecticut by 10,000 years ago.